-The Rock Barra Artist Residency is an artist-in-residence program at Rock Barra Artist Retreat, in Souris, PEI.
-This program is presented by this town is small inc., PEI’s Artist-Run Centre, and supported by Innovation PEI through the PEI Culture Action Plan.
+The Rock Barra Artist Residency is an artist-in-residence program at Rock Barra Artist Retreat in Souris, PEI.
+This program is presented by this town is small in partnership with Rock Barra Artist Retreat, and supported by Innovation PEI through the PEI Culture Action Plan.

 Eligibility: The residency is open to professional artists residing in PEI.

 Duration: 1 week.
 Two artists will be selected for concurrent residencies.

 Deadline: The deadline to apply is July 25, 2021 at midnight

 Rock Barra is a private artist’s retreat for the contemplation and practice of the creative and healing arts located on the northeast corner of Prince Edward Island.
 The property is a spectacular twenty-acre site with beautiful views, beach access, sand dunes, a fresh-water pond, and six acres of woods with a walking trail.

 Selected artists will be given a private room in the main house and will have access to the shared kitchen (hot plate, camp stove, ice box, running water, basic cooking items) and living/common space as well as the full grounds.
 Studio space can be set up in the main house common area or outdoors.